Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Numerical Results

+As we can see from the upper right corner of the figures, the maximum rate achieved by the \textit{Proposed} is near 1800 Mbps in both FD and HD cases, which remarkably exceeds the other four schemes.
+This means that the problem faced is not trivial and only a careful link scheduling scheme can allow a good performance.
+In addition, this further proves that the \textit{Proposed} can discover the most effective strategy to increase the overall throughput.

+Moreover, it is evident that the order of the five schemes to serve high per-UE data rate is: the \textit{Proposed}, \textit{MADDPG}, \textit{SRR}, \textit{MS} and \textit{RND}.
+This shows an interesting point that in order to maximize total throughput, learning-based approaches (\textit{Proposed} and \textit{MADDPG}) tend to pursue large per-UE data rate rather than serve a large number of UEs with average per-UE data rate.

+The CDF values on the leftmost side indicate the percentage of users that cannot be served.
+This information has been better described through the solid bars ($R>0$Mbps) in Figs. \ref{UE_percent_fd} and \ref{UE_percent_hd}, however, here we can see how \textit{SRR} and \textit{RND} schemes show the highest probabilities for small rate values, because they do not tend to select the best UEs to maximize the overall throughput, but rather to reach all UEs with the same probability, although with a small throughput.

+\textbf{UE Speed Sensitivity:} Fig. \ref{fig:cdf_diff_speed} shows the performance of the \textit{Proposed} scheme over different speed ranges in both FD and HD cases.
+As the plots for the LOD and HOD cases are very similar, we only show the one of the HOD case.
+In particular, we observe the per-UE data rate CDF from two perspectives.
+On one hand, as shown in Fig. \ref{fig:diff_speed_count_for_every_ue}, we adopt the same approach as in Fig. \ref{fig:cdf_datarate}, where we collect UE data rates frame by frame and compute the CDF based on all the collected rate values.
+On the other, as shown in Fig. \ref{fig:diff_speed_average_per_frame}, we average the data rate of each UE over all the frames and compute the CDF based on per-UE data rate averages.

-Fig. \ref{fig:diff_speed_count_for_every_ue} shows the CDF of the data rate a UE achieves in a single frame.
-Despite different speed ranges, the curves considering the same duplex mode almost overlap.
-This implies that the effect of different UE speeds has in practice a negligible impact on the distribution of per-frame data rates across different UEs.
+Fig. \ref{fig:diff_speed_count_for_every_ue} shows us that despite different speed ranges, the CDF curves corresponding to the same duplex mode are close.
+This implies that although the UE speed evidently affects the average UE data rate as indicated by Fig. \ref{fig:diff_speed_average_per_frame}, it has in practice a negligible impact on the distribution of the per-frame data rate across different UEs.

+From Fig. \ref{fig:diff_speed_average_per_frame}, we can see that in both the FD and HD cases, increasing UE speeds reduces average UE data rates.
+This is reasonable because extremely fast-moving UEs can lead to more frequent and impactful network status changes.
+However, even at the extremely high speeds of $[20,60]$m/s, which can be rarely seen in the urban scenarios where such IAB networks are envisioned, the impact on the performance is limited.